 The Occupational Safety Certificate program is designed for individuals who aspire to become safety professionals.
 An occupational safety specialist’s target goal is to ensure safety in the workplace.
 These individuals are able to analyze work environments and the procedures.
 Safety specialists analyze a work place based off of the components of health, safety, and the environment.
 These professionals are typically qualified to create, implement, and analyze disease, injury, and environmental damage prevention programs.

-The curriculum consists of 18 credit hours and covers a wide variety of topics.
 Students will receive training in safety, environment management, health, fleet safety, and emergency preparedness.
 Through coursework, participants will gain the ability to assess risks, control hazards, and prevent as well as provide protection from fires.
 Individuals who wish to work in occupational safety must have a full understanding of how to use personal, protective equipment while working in harsh environments.
 Those who are employed in this field are often an asset to promoting industrial hygiene and the well being of the workers and the environment.

 Upon completion of this program, graduates may work in environments such as factories, mines, offices, industrial sites, and various other settings.
 The courses offered through this certificate program may be completed online.
 The online format provides a great deal of flexibility for students who are already employed.
 Many individuals pursue this program in order to change their careers or advance within their current ones.
 Graduates should have acquired the knowledge they need to be successful in the safety and security field.